phdata/sfguide-data-engineering-with-snowpark-python/prerequisites.md

 Extensions pane in the Codespace.
 - Snowflake extension installed.
 Search for and install the “Snowflake” extension (from Snowflake) in the Extensions pane in the Codespace.
-   - Select the Snowflake icon in the left pane of the Codespace to sign into snowflake extension using your snowflake URL then enter your username and password.
-        -  Note: to get the snowflake URL, just as you did for the GitHub secret step; in the Snowflake console click on your account name in the lower left, hover over your account, then select Copy account URL.
 - Once you are signed into the Snowflake extension, open a new terminal

     <img src="images/prereq/terminal.png" width=400px>